itenium-be/blog-posts/ai/2023-07-05-ai-the-slack-meme-bot.md

 If you already know how to code and want to have 80% of your code generated for you, you may want to have a look at using ChatGPT.
 Just remember that:

-- It spits out random bugs, even in things that I got correct earlier (ex: "Image" -> "Random Image" in the Slack webhook payload)
+- It spits out random bugs, even in things that it got correct earlier (ex: "Image" -> "Random Image" in the Slack webhook payload)
 - It generates code and configuration that it does not actually use